Princess Beatrice of the United Kingdom: Possible suitors

-Although the Queen was set against Beatrice marrying anyone in the expectation that she would always stay at home with her, a number of possible suitors were put forward before Beatrice's marriage to Prince Henry of Battenberg.
+Although the Queen was set against Beatrice marrying anyone in the expectation that she would always stay at home with her, a number of possible suitors were put forward.
 One of these was Napoléon Eugéne, the French Prince Imperial, son and heir of the exiled Emperor Napoleon III of France and his wife, Empress Eugénie.
 After Prussia defeated France in the Franco-Prussian War, Napoleon was deposed and moved his family to England in 1870.
 After the Emperor's death in 1873, Queen Victoria and Empress Eugénie formed a close attachment, and the newspapers reported the imminent engagement of Beatrice to the Prince Imperial.
 These rumours ended with the death of the Prince Imperial in the Anglo-Zulu War on 1 June 1879.
 Queen Victoria's journal records their grief: "Dear Beatrice, crying very much as I did too, gave me the telegram ...
 It was dawning and little sleep did I get ...
 Beatrice is so distressed; everyone quite stunned."